inaos/inac/doc/manual.md

 }
 ```

-The number of iterations can be overridden by `--x-iter` command line
+The number of iterations can be overridden with `--x-iter` command line
 argument.
-The number of repetition can be overridden by command line option
+The number of repetition can be overridden with command line option
 `--x-repeat`.